Home vs. In-Center Dialysis: Understanding Your Treatment Options

 Next Steps: Talk to Your Nephrologist

 Choosing a dialysis treatment is a significant decision.
-The Division of Nephrology at your healthcare provider can help assess your individual needs.
+Your nephrologist or kidney care team can help assess your individual needs.

 Whether you choose in-center hemodialysis, nocturnal home hemodialysis, or frequent daily home dialysis, the goal is to maintain the best possible health and quality of life.